 1. It all starts with good nutrition

-A well-balanced diet where your dog gets all the important nutrients comes first when it comes to a healthy coat.
-A dull coat can indicate a deficiency or might be a sign that your dog isn’t tolerating a certain type of food.
+A well-balanced diet where your dog gets all the essential nutrients comes first when it comes to a healthy coat.
+A dull coat can indicate a deficiency or might be a sign that your dog isn’t tolerating a specific type of food.

 Your dog’s coat consists mainly of protein.
-If you feed your dog a diet that contains a lot of high-quality protein, his fur will get better.
-Our dogs look so much better since we feed them freshly prepared meals with lots of fish or meat in combination with some vegetables, sweet potatoes and quinoa! 😋
+If you feed your dog a diet with a lot of high-quality protein, his fur will improve.
+Our dogs are much healthier since we feed them freshly prepared meals with raw meat, cooked vegetables, fruit and supplements.

 2. Add healthy oils to his diet

-Essential fatty acids such as Omega 3 & 6 can be found in fish oil, rapeseed oil and sunflower oil. 🌻 Omega 3 is great for your dog’s skin and coat.
+Essential fatty acids such as Omega 3 & 6 can be found in fish, rapeseed, and sunflower oil. 🌻 Omega 3 is great for your dog’s skin and coat.
 On top of that, it has an anti-inflammatory effect.
 You can easily find fish oil for dogs in your local pet store. 🐟

 3. Brush your dog regularly

 Every day some hairs get loose.
 If you don’t brush your dog regularly, all dead hair and dead skin cells will remain in the coat.
 This makes your dog itchy.
 Brushing stimulates the hair follicles and the skin’s natural production of sebum.
-Sebum provides a protective layer on the skin and makes the hair supple and smooth. ☺️
+Sebum provides a protective layer on the skin, making the hair supple and smooth. ☺️

 Another benefit of brushing: you get the chance to check your dog for ticks, fleas and other parasites.
 There are several ways to protect your dog against these little culprits.
-We like to use a tick collar with ceramic beads.
-The beads contain micro-organisms that increase the natural resistance.
-They vibrate and have a certain resonance, which is not audible to us or our dogs, but repels unwanted bugs.
-It hasn’t been scientifically proven yet, but at least we’ve never had nasty bugs again! 🪳
+In the past, we used tick collars with ceramic beads.
+The beads contain microorganisms that increase the natural resistance.
+They vibrate and have a particular resonance, which is not audible to us or our dogs, but repels unwanted bugs.
+It hasn’t been scientifically proven yet, but I felt like it worked alright.

 4. Give your dog a bath

-Washing your dog with shampoo every single day isn’t good for his coat.
-This way you mess with the skin’s natural oil production.
-Depending on the breed and coat type, it’s adviseable to give your dog a monthly bath or even less often. 🛁
+Washing your dog with shampoo daily isn’t good for his coat.
+This way, you mess with the skin’s natural oil production.
+Depending on the breed and coat type, giving your dog a monthly bath or even less often is advisable. 🛁

 NEVER use human shampoo!!
 It will cause irritation because your dog’s skin has a different acidity.
 There are different types of shampoo available for different types of fur.
-If you don’t know which one to buy, you can ask your groomer or vet for advice.
+You can ask your groomer or vet for advice if you don’t know which one to buy.
 Dogs with very sensitive, itchy skin should be washed with a special dermatological shampoo that reduces irritation.

 Did you know that there are breeds with two layers of fur?
 They have what is called an undercoat.
-Dogs with a very thick coat and a lot of undercoat, such as polar dogs, should be brushed more often instead of being washed.
-You’ll notice that it’s rather difficult to get them fully wet.
+Dogs with very thick coats and a lot of undercoat, such as polar dogs, should be brushed more often instead of being washed.
+You’ll notice that it’s rather challenging to get them thoroughly wet.
 Their coat protects them so well that the undercoat remains dry!
 Their natural oils repel water.
 Breeds such as Golden Retrievers, which are bred to retrieve shot game from the water, also have a water-resistant coat that shouldn’t be washed too often.

 5. Take a trip to the groomer

 For example, you should never shave Huskies, because their thick undercoat insulates them from the heat.
-If you shave your Husky, you will unbalance its coat and your dog will suffer from it.
-Don’t just get started with your dog’s coat yourself, always ask for advice from a professional.
-Once the coat is damaged, it can take a long time for it to fully recover.
+If you shave your Husky, you will unbalance its coat, and your dog will suffer from it.
+Don’t get started with your dog’s coat yourself.
+Always ask for advice from a professional.
+Once the coat is damaged, it can take a long time for it to recover fully.